How to Play in a Rock Band, 3: Gearing Up

 This isn't going to be a column on choosing a guitar or instrument or amp that's right for you, which would require at least an article in itself.
 Look at what reputable sources such as Premier Guitar, Guitar Player, Music Radar, and others have to say.
 Talk to knowledgeable friends and if possible, bring them with you when shopping.
 A trustworthy local retailer is invaluable.
 Be very skeptical of YouTube videos featuring sensationalistic clickbait headlines and guys making goofy faces on the thumbnail screen.
 If possible, play a number of instruments until you find one that "talks" to you.

 You need a guitar or bass that stays in tune during a gig.
 I take a hard line on this.
-Foe me, if a guitar or bass won’t stay in tune, it’s firewood.
+For me, if a guitar or bass won’t stay in tune, it’s firewood.
 The only thing more annoying than having to constantly tune during a set is watching someone else do it.
 (I’m not sure if banjos are excepted.)
 I once saw Donovan do a solo gig and he spent as much time tuning his guitar between songs as he did playing it.
 It completely ruined the concert.
 Get a guitar that you have to tune once at the beginning of the set, and then maybe tweak a little here and there.
 I have guitars that I tune once a month whether they need them or not.
 I'm not exaggerating.
 They exist.

 A tuner pedal or clip-on tuner is a must.
 You young 'uns don't know how good you have it!
 Back in the day we used to, with varying degrees of success, tune to the keyboard in the band, or a tuning fork, or each other, or if you were well-heeled, a Conn strobe tuner.
-Check this out: someone made a "supercut" of over an hour of on-stage recording by the Grateful Dead in 1977.
+Check this out: someone made a "supercut" of over an hour of on-stage tuning up by the Grateful Dead in 1977.
 These days anyone can get an inexpensive tuner and get their instrument in tune in seconds.

 If you’re an electric guitarist, you basically need three sounds: clean, “crunch” (the word is onomatopoeic), a slightly distorted overdrive rhythm guitar sound, and a more-overdriven lead sound for solos.
 Effects like reverb, delay and phasing/flanging/chorus are fun (and mandatory if you're in a Pink Floyd cover band), but you can live without them.
 Keyboards can get by in a rock band with good electric piano (Rhodes and/or Wurlitzer), faux Hammond organ, and credible acoustic piano sounds, and can play through either a dedicated keyboard amp, a PA speaker, or the PA system itself.
 Drummers can handle most gigs with a basic four-or five-piece kit with bass, snare drum, rack tom (or toms), floor tom, hi-hat, and cymbals.
 I’ve seen drummers use electronic drum pads and kits very successfully, especially in places where you can’t play loud or don't have a lot of setup space.